 Chemistry-AP is a second year, two-hour course designed to be the equivalent of an introductory college-level course.
-In Chemistry AP, study focuses on matter, its interactions, and energy of matter.
+Study focuses on matter, its interactions, and energy of matter.
 Some topics included are thermochemistry, chemical bonding, kinetics, equilibrium, and electrochemistry.
 Laboratory investigation is an integral part of the course.
 This course prepares students to take the Chemistry Advanced Placement exam.